BanavathuAnuTejaswi/Amazon-Clone/README.md

 # Amazon-Clone
-Built a amazon clone using HTML and CSS
+Built a amazon clone webpage using HTML and CSS